florifo/Project-test/README.md

     ...and you're almost done.

-* Since we are using a specific version of Gulp, can you make sure you run Gulp as:
+* Since we are using a specific version of Gulp, make sure you run Gulp as:

 	node_modules/.bin/gulp